-A diabetic cannot go without food for long.
-If a diabetic doesn't eat regularly, her blood glucose level can plummet.
-Diabetics should eat snacks and meals on a schedule because a delay of as little as half an hour can lower blood sugar, which can have catastrophic results.
-Diabetics are especially prone to a condition known as hypoglycemia, a reaction caused by too much insulin in the bloodstream.
-Once a diabetic takes insulin, it is important to eat something within 30 minutes before blood sugar begins dropping.
-The dose of insulin you take must also match the amount of carbohydrates you consume in order to keep blood sugar levels under control.
+People with diabetes should eat snacks and meals on a schedule because a delay of as little as half an hour can lower blood sugar, which can have catastrophic results.
+Diabetes makes you especially prone to a condition known as hypoglycemia, a reaction caused by too much insulin in the bloodstream.

 Video of the Day